florentpoujol/Daneel/readme.md

 The global variable `DANEEL_LOADED` is equal to `nil` until Daneel is loaded, where its value is set to `true`.

-Any scripts whose path is set in `Daneel.config.scripts` may implements a `Behavior:OnDaneelLoaded()` function.
+Any scripts whose path is set in `Daneel.config.scripts` may implements a `Behavior:DaneelAwake()` function.
 This function will be called right after Daneel has loaded, before `Behavior:Start()` and **even on scripts that are not ScriptedBehavior**.